How to choose the right puppy for you!

 Whether you decide to buy a puppy or adopt one, you should do your research.
 Meet with the owners/managers and discuss what you are looking for in a dog.
 A good rescue group or breeder will be able to help you determine if you are looking at the right breed.
 If you don’t like the vibe of a specific facility, there are plenty of other ones out there.
 Don’t feel like you should purchase a dog from someone simply because of dog bloodlines or championship pedigree, etc. For the average dog owner this may not be very important information.

 If you do decide to get a dog from a breeder, you should evaluate the breeder carefully.
 Good breeders will allow you to meet the parents of the litter so that you can evaluate their temperaments.
 Just because the parents of a litter have a good temperament doesn’t guarantee that the entire litter will, but it is certainly a good sign.
 Most breeders will be open about their breeding history, so feel free to ask questions if you suspect inbreeding may be an issue.
 I would also inquire about Orthopedic Foundation for Animals (OFA) certifications and other health information on the parents.
 Having some knowledge on the health of the parents’ hips, eyes and knees will certainly give you insights on the likelihood of the puppies being healthy.
+Here is a list of recommended businesses that we have met or worked with in the past, the breeders on the list would be an excellent place to look for a pup.

 Where not to get a puppy!